-Dr. Jennifer Jellison Holme is an Associate Professor of Educational Policy and Planning in the Department of Educational Leadership and Policy.
-Dr. Holme's research focuses on the politics and implementation of educational policy, with a particular focus on the relationship among school reform, equity, and diversity in schools.
+Dr. Jennifer Jellison Holme is a Professor of Educational Policy and Planning in the Department of Educational Leadership and Policy.
+Her research focuses on the politics and implementation of educational policy, with a particular focus on the relationship among school reform, equity, and diversity in schools.
 Her research interests include: school desegregation (currently focusing on inter-district programs); teacher turnover; high stakes testing (exit level testing); and school choice policy.

-Dr. Holme's work has been published in the Educational Researcher; Review of Research in Education, Teachers College Record,, Educational Policy, Educational Administration Quarterly, the American Educational Research Journal, the Review of Educational Research, and the Harvard Educational Review.
-Dr. Holme is also co-author of Striving in Common: A Regional Equity Framework for Urban Schools (2019, Harvard Education Press) and Both Sides Now: The Story of Desegregation's Graduates (2009, University of California Press.)
+Her work has been published in Educational Researcher; Review of Research in Education, Teachers College Record, Educational Policy, Educational Administration Quarterly, American Educational Research Journal, Review of Educational Research, and the Harvard Educational Review.
+Dr. Holme is also co-author of Striving in Common: A Regional Equity Framework for Urban Schools (2019, Harvard Education Press) and Both Sides Now: The Story of Desegregations Graduates (2009, University of California Press.)